 The effect of settings and weather

 There are two reasons for short cycling.
 The first is how you set the dehumidifier.
 When I first began this little experiment, I set the dehumidifier to 60% relative humidity.
 That’s when it was running continuously.
 What was the actual humidity level in the basement?
 In the low 50s.
 So I changed the setting to 65% and then 70%.
-I now leave it at 70% and my basement relative humidity is usually about 57%.
+I now leave it at 70% and that keeps my basement relative humidity at about 57%.

 The second reason for the variation in cycle time is weather.
 On a hot sunny day, the dehumidifier runs less.
 I don’t have AC in the basement, but I do get some cool, dry air from the main floor coming down the stairs.
-When it’s hot outdoors, the AC runs and dehumidifies more.
+When it’s hot outdoors, the AC upstairs runs and dehumidifies more so the basement dehumidifier runs less.
 At night or on cooler days, the AC runs less, the basement humidity is higher, and the dehumidifier runs more.
 Those are the best times for a dehumidifier to run, too, because converting that latent heat (humidity) to sensible heat (higher temperature) can make the air conditioner run more.

 My basement is too humid now for a couple of reasons.
 I already told you I don’t have air conditioning there.
 Also, I do have an encapsulated crawl space, but overall the basement is still too leaky.
 Once my book is done, I’ll gut the whole basement and then install the InSoFast insulation panels (photo above) I’ve already bought, and air seal the heck out of the basement.
 Because, you know, a house doesn’t need to breathe.